littlebeeper/lombok-demo/README.md

-# lombok-demo
-##Introduction to Lombok with Sdkman and Junit5
+## Introduction to Lombok with Sdkman, Junit5 and Java 11

 A live demonstration of how lombok shortens Java boilerplate code.